-Abeego is made out of beeswax, tree resin and jojoba oil infused into hemp and organic cotton cloth.
+Both Abeego and Buzzy Wraps are made out of beeswax, tree resin and jojoba oil infused into hemp and organic cotton cloth.
 It is fully compostable and can be used to create a relatively airtight seal on food items.
 It is used in much the same way as cling wrap.
 They are available in a variety pack with three different sized wraps (18x18cm, 25x25cm, 33x33cm), or a large pack with two large wraps (33x33cm).

 4.)
 Ziploc bags

 Replace with: Good for the Ground Compostable Film Bags.